 Sales of a substantial number of shares of our common stock in the public market could occur at any time.
 These sales, or the perception in the market that the holders of a large number of shares intend to sell shares, could reduce the market price of our common stock.
-After this offering, we will have 11,474,715 shares of common stock outstanding based on the number of shares outstanding as of March 31, 2018, assuming: (i) the 1-for-10 reverse stock split of our common stock effected on August 7, 2018; (ii) no exercise of the underwriters' option to purchase additional shares; and (iii) the conversion of all outstanding shares of our convertible preferred stock into an aggregate of 7,039,155 shares of our common stock, assuming such conversion occurred on March 31, 2018.
+After this offering, we will have 11,474,715 shares of common stock outstanding based on the number of shares outstanding as of March 31, 2018, assuming: (i) a 1-for-10 reverse stock split of our common stock to be effected prior to the effective date of the registration statement of which this prospectus is a part; (ii) no exercise of the underwriters' option to purchase additional shares; and (iii) the conversion of all outstanding shares of our convertible preferred stock into an aggregate of 7,039,155 shares of our common stock, assuming such conversion occurred on March 31, 2018.
 This includes the shares that we sell in this offering, which may be resold in the public market immediately without restriction, unless purchased by our affiliates.
 We believe that substantially all of our shares of common stock outstanding as of the date of this prospectus (including securities converted into shares of common stock in connection with this offering) may be sold in the public market by existing shareholders 90 days after the date of this prospectus, subject to the various lock-up agreements and applicable volume, manner of sale and other limitations imposed under the federal securities laws.